ngohc/Chasing-Nemo/README.md

 # Chasing-Nemo
-A game inspired by Chrome's T-Rex game (no wifi Dino); built it from scratch with two teammates.
+A game inspired by Chrome's T-Rex game (no wifi Dino).
 Play the game at: https://repl.it/@ngohc/ExaltedFluidObservation-2#main.py

 Contributions include: